At a Glance

 $5.4 billion is real.
 So is the 31% year-on-year growth.
 So is the ranking as Australia's third-largest venture capital year on record.
 But read one layer down and the story changes.

 Capital rose.
 Deals fell.
 The gap between those two numbers is the story.
 Mega-rounds above $50 million dropped from 21 in 2024 to 15 in 2025.
-Firmus Technologies alone raised $830 million across two strategic rounds to build AI data centres, backed by Nvidia.
-Airwallex's Series G and Series F rounds and Synchron's $303 million round accounted for most of the rest of the top of the table.
+Firmus Technologies alone raised $830 million across two strategic rounds in 2025 to build AI data centres, backed by Nvidia.
+Airwallex's $498 million Series G and $232 million Series F took the company's 2025 total to $730 million.
+Synchron added a $200 million Series D. Just two startups, Firmus and Airwallex, accounted for around $1.56 billion, roughly 28% of all Australian VC capital in 2025, across four rounds.

 If your business is not on that list, the "record year" is happening to someone else.